Why Aviation KPIs Lagging and Leading Indicators Are Important

 - Compliance findings to show differences between procedure and practice;

-- Number of defective list items combined with extra equipment list (indicates availability of spare resources); or
+- Number of defective list items combined with extra equipment list (indicates the availability of spare resources); or

 - Planned crew vs real crew per shift.